TobiasBoscoBrown/Adventures_Of_Tiamat/Tiamat/Timeline of Tiamat.md

 consensus.
 As for things that happened B.T.(Before Tiamat) there is very

 little to no information.
-I have done my best to put the peices
+I have done my best to put the pieces

 together, although many things during this time are just stories passed